-Between 1945 and 1949, Ireland experienced one of the greatest and most catastrophic disasters in the country's history.
-A famine swept through the country leaving approximately one million people dead and millions more starving and on the verge of experiencing the same fate.
-The Irish Potato Famine, also referred to as the Great Famine or the Great Irish Famine, occurred when a bacteria Phytophthora infestans (Blight) affected thousands of acres of potatoes which was Ireland's staple food, causing loss of crops and leaving the country with nothing to feed on.
-It is also recorded that the famine led to the displacement of more than one million more people who sought refuge in the United States, Canada, Great Britain, and Australia.
+Between 1845 and 1852, Ireland experienced one of the greatest and most catastrophic disasters in the country's history.
+The Irish Potato Famine, also known as The Great Hunger, swept through the country and left approximately one million people dead and millions more starving and on the verge of death.
+The Irish Potato Famine, occurred when a bacteria Phytophthora infestans (Blight) affected thousands of acres of potatoes which was Ireland's staple food, causing loss of crops and leaving the country with nothing to feed on.
+It is also recorded by history.com that the famine led to the displacement of more than one million more people who sought refuge in the United States, Canada, Great Britain, and Australia.

 Causes Of The Irish Potato Famine